Skip to main content

 # Helmfile component in a different stack

-- component: nginx-ingress
+- name: nginx-ingress

 kind: helmfile